vvaltchev/ihpp/README.txt

 -------------------------------------------

 Author: Vladislav K. Valtchev (vladi32@gmail.com)
-Date: March, 2012

-Based on the research of:
+The kSlabForest and kCCF data structures, the forest join operation, the forest inverseK operation and the traceObject function (and only these ones), are based on the theoretical research of:

 Giorgio Ausiello, Camil Demetrescu, Irene Finocchi, Donatella Firmani

 Sapienza University of Rome